okatsn/WorkingScopes.jl/docs/src/scopeconstruct.md

 All variable lives in the name space of a certain module.

-## Global
+## Keynotes

-Global variable lives in module scope and [there is no all-encompassing global scope](https://docs.julialang.org/en/v1/manual/variables-and-scoping/#Global-Scope).
+- Global variable lives in module scope and [there is no all-encompassing global scope](https://docs.julialang.org/en/v1/manual/variables-and-scoping/#Global-Scope).
+- "in a scope, each variable can only have one meaning, and that meaning is determined regardless of the order of expressions"

 ## Soft scope